TranPhucVinh/C/Introduction/Data structure/struct/Fundamental concepts.md

 }
 ```

-Can define value like this way:
+Can define an object value like this way:
 ```c
 struct struct_data_type value_0 = {
 	.id = 0,